Surf break: Standing river breaks

 These are waves which are created in some fast flowing rivers or creeks, allowing a surfer to ride a wave for several minutes or more whilst standing or lying more or less stationary within the river.
 The force of the flow along an uneven river bed allows a standing wave to form, and the surfer to be able to ride the wave successfully.
 They are relatively rare as local wave dynamics tend to be very specific.

 Examples include on the Zambesi River in Africa, on the St Lawrence River in Montreal, Canada, and on the Eisbach river in Munich, Germany.

 They also sometimes form when an inland lagoon or lake breaches its entry to the sea, forming standing waves in the channel between the lagoon and sea.
 Examples include at Waimea in Hawaii.

 Artificial wave pools

 These are waves generated in an artificially created pool with a powerful wave-generating device, to form waves which can be surfed without any need for an existing, natural water environment, such as an ocean or shoreline.
-Wave pools can therefore be built almost anywhere, and several designs and models (which have also been patented) are under construction throughout the world as of 2016.
+Wave pools can therefore be built almost anywhere, and several designs and models (which have also been patented) are in use.